 ONE BAG OF FROZEN OKRA “BAMIEH” (MAKE SURE YOU SELECT THE SMALLEST SIZE)

-ROUND OF PARSLEY
+ROUND OF CORIANDER

 ONE MEDIUM RED ONION OR 3 GREEN ONIONS

 6 TOMATOES (PEELED)

 ½ CUP OF OLIVE OIL

 PINCH OF BLACK PEPPER

 1 TABLESPOON OF POMEGRANATE MOLASSES

 CUT THE PEELED TOMATOES INTO MEDIUM SIZE PIECES.